-When the Guentberg press was invented in the mid-1400s, it made information accessible to the masses.
+When Gutenberg invented the press in the mid-1400s, it made information accessible to the masses.
 The technology made sharing uncensored ideas with your neighbors, the village down the road, or even the world, possible.

-Before the Gutenberg press books and manuscripts were only for the rich.
-Books were so rare that the church you attended would even have a copy of the Bible under its roof.
+Before the Gutenberg press, only the rich could afford books and manuscripts.
+In fact, books were so rare that your church probably did NOT have a copy of the Bible under its roof.